 Owner, Artistic Director

-RAD Ballet, Jazz, Lyrical, Musical Theater, Preschool Programs
+RAD Ballet, Pointe, Lyrical, Broadway, Musical Theater, Tap, Preschool/Kinder Movement

 Graduated from the Faculty of Dance - Pontifical Catholic University of Parana - in 1994; Adriana is an internationally recognized teacher and choreographer in classical ballet, jazz and tap dance, owner of the Centro de Artes Adriana Digiovanni [Adriana Digiovanni Arts Center] in Brazil.